scaredmeow/js-quartz-obsidian-second-brain-blogsite/content/1. Projects/Backend/API.md

 **Pre-requisites**
 - Postman

+Backend - General or Umbrella Term - that encompasses multiple components

+**Fullstack Languages**
+Tightly Coupled system -> Dependent yung frontend or client sa backend code
+- Will not develop API, but can still interact with third party APIs

+Separate Development (Frontend and Backend)
+Decoupled -> Independently developed
+- Client
+- Server
+**Deployment**
+- In one deployment server -> if frontend is down, backend is also down
+- separate - best practice -> 2vm(ec2) or (1 cdn (static site deployment - lightsail, amplify) and 1 vm)
+- Client -> Server

+**Microservices**
+- 3 small backend service
+	- server -> server

+Type of Backend
+- Monolithic
+	- Features
+- Microservices
+	-

+---

-An **API (Application Programming Interface)** is a way for two systems or applications to communicate and exchange information.
+An **API (Application Programming Interface)** is a way for **two systems** or applications to communicate and exchange information.
 APIs act as a bridge, allowing different software components to interact without knowing how each one works internally.
 For example:
 - A weather app uses an API to fetch real-time weather data from a remote server.
 - A payment gateway like PayPal provides APIs for online stores to process payments.

+**Use cases of API**
+Client -> Server (Common Use Case) -> RESTful API, GRAPHQL, SOAP, Websocket
+	- Mobile Client -> Server
+	- Web Client -> Server
+	- Desktop Client -> Server

+Server -> Server -> GRPC
+	- Backend to Backend, Machine to Machine or System to System
+	- Commonly use in Microservices
+		- Facebook
+			- Marketplace -> Individual App
+			- Messenger -> Individual App
+			- Social Media Wall -> Individual App

 APIs simplify integration, enabling developers to build more complex applications by leveraging existing services.